cyphunk/op1vacation/README.md

 Connect USB battery to Raspberry Pi, setup OP-1 into disk mode and connect it to the USB of the Raspberry Pi.
-New files will be copied from OP-1 to SD card of Raspberry Pi into a directory named ``"YYMMDD_HHMMSS"``.
+New files will be copied from OP-1 to SD card of Raspberry Pi into a directory based on the date set on the OP-1 using the format ``"YYMMDD_HHMMSS"``.
 Copy could take up to 4 minutes.

 When copy is complete the **end copy** ACT LED sequence will loop.
 See code for details.